Emotional, cognitive, and neuroeducation support after Acquired Brain Injury

 You don’t have to walk alone in the dark.

-My goal at Lifepaths is to blend compassionate, trauma-informed therapy with science-based understanding of the brain to help you navigate this season with wisdom, dignity, and support.
+My goal at Lifepaths is to blend trauma-informed therapy with neuroscience-based treatment to help you navigate this season with clarity and support.